 Some 54% of UK electricity generation in 2019 came from low-carbon sources, including 37% from renewables often referred to as clean energy, from natural sources or processes that are constantly replenished.

 The UK is the windiest country in Europe and could power itself several times over using wind.
 The UK and France also have significant tidal stream resource in their coastal waters.
-Wave and tidal stream energy has the potential to meet up to 20% of the UK’s current electricity demand, representing a 30-to-50 gigawatt (GW) installed capacity.
+Wave and tidal stream energy have the potential to meet up to 20% of the UK’s current electricity demand, representing a 30-to-50 gigawatt (GW) installed capacity.

 Further afield, China, Brazil, Canada, the United States, and Russia are the five largest producers of hydropower and nuclear power continues to provide a carbon free alternative power source for many nations.